pkosiec/botkube-docs/content/usage/_index.md

 If you want to stop receiving notifications from BotKube, run **@BotKube notifier stop** from the configured channel where BotKube is added.
-You will no longer receive notifications from the BotKube
+You will no longer receive notifications from the BotKube.

 ![notifier_stop](/images/notifier_stop.png)
 ![notifier_stop](/images/mm_notifier_stop.png)

 #### Enable notifications

-If you want to receice notifications from BotKube again, run **@BotKube notifier start** from the configured channel where BotKube is added.
+If you want to receive notifications from BotKube again, run **@BotKube notifier start** from the configured channel where BotKube is added.